 Keep small beads in the center and stitch in place easily.
 Stitch the fabric flowers to the sash ( to the sides or at the center) You can add beads and sequins or other trims near the flowers as added embellishment

 You can decorate your sash with a big bow .
 Add the stitched bow to the back of a fitted sash or attached to the front of a ribbon sash.
-Checkout the tutorial to make fabric bows ( 8 ways to make the fabric bow).
+Checkout the tutorial to make fabric bows and to make a big bow ( 8 ways to make the fabric bow).

 You can add bead edging to the edges of the sash belt.